 To brainstorm a name for your cleaning business, start with the words Maid, Cleaning and Service.
 Put these words at the top of a sheet of paper.

 Then start writing as many adjectives and adverbs that match your company.
 This will help you to create a list of possible business names for you to choose from.

-Once you choose a name you will need to verify, no other businesses are registered with the same name in New Jersey.
-You can do a Business Name search here on the DORES of NJ here to verify your business name is available.
+Once you choose a name you will need to verify, no other businesses are registered with the same name in Colorado.
+You can do a Business Name search here to verify your business name is available in Colorado.